rizinorg/book/src/first_steps/overview.md

-## The Framework
+## The Rizin Framework

+Rizin is a free and open source reverse engineering framework which provides a complete binary analysis experience.
+The project is a fork of radare2 with a focus on usability, stability, and working features, which strives to provide a welcoming environment for developers and users alike.

-The Rizin project is a set of small command-line utilities that can be used together or independently.
+At its core, Rizin is a set of small command-line utilities.
+They can be used in tandem with Rizin or can be used independently according to its specefic purposes.

-This chapter will give you a quick understanding of them, but you can check the dedicated sections for each tool at the end of this book.
+This chapter will give you a brief introduction about these tools, but you can check the dedicated sections for each tool at the end of this book.

 ### rizin

 The main tool of the whole framework.
-It uses the core of the hexadecimal editor and debugger. rizin allows you to open a number of input/output sources as if they were simple, plain files, including disks, network connections, kernel drivers, processes under debugging, and so on.
+It has the hexadecimal editor and debugger at its core.
+Rizin allows you to open a number of input/output sources as if they were simple, plain files, including disks, network connections, kernel drivers, processes under debugging, and so on.

 It implements an advanced command line interface for moving around a file, analyzing data, disassembling, binary patching, data comparison, searching, replacing, and visualizing.
 It can be scripted with a variety of languages, including Python, Haskell, OCaml, JavaScript, and others.